-The Board would like to take the opportunity to thank all of its employees for their hard work and support through the year:
+The Board would like to take the opportunity to thank all its employees for their hard work and support through the year.
+Their commitment and dedication ensures that we continue to drive the business forward and deliver quality products to our customers.